The cost of travel in Australia seems to be getting higher by the second.

 - The cost of bus travel in Australia

-- The cost of train tavel in Australia
+- The cost of train travel in Australia

 - The cost of food and drink in Australia